-The Directors keep the Group's internal control and risk management systems under review by conducting an annual assessment, involving dialogue with relevant senior managers, of the effective design and operation of the controls to meet key control objectives and to mitigate key risks.
-Any system of internal control and risk management can only provide reasonable, not absolute, assurance against material misstatement or loss.
+The Directors consider that the controls and risk management procedures established and to be implemented will be appropriate for the Group.
+However, any system of internal control and risk management can only provide reasonable, not absolute, assurance against material misstatement or loss.